weaversa/cryptol-course/labs/SAW/SAW.md

 So maybe we tried being *too* fancy showing off our associative property knowledge.
 While moving the defense term to the left-hand side of the expression does not violate any mathematical rules on paper, it does violate our expectations in practice when accounting for limited bit widths.

-Fine, let's toss out our fancy math skills and write our contact's precondition for case 2 exactly as we see it in the source code:
+Fine, let's toss out our fancy math skills and write our contract's precondition for case 2 exactly as we see it in the source code:

 ```python
     elif (self.case == 2):